Category: Author

 Bar’a as an Expression of Liminality Ritual Performance, Identity and Conflict Prevention in the Highlands of Yemen

-by Ulrike Stohrer This Study focuses on the performative genre barʿa, which is one of the most important means of nonverbal communication between social groups in Yemen.
-As such, this Study deals with a cultural practice of the tribal population in the Yemeni highlands that also has important significance for Yemeni society as a whole […]
+This Study focuses on the performative genre barʿa, which is one of the most important means of nonverbal communication between social groups in Yemen.
+As such, this Study deals with a cultural practice of the tribal population in the Yemeni highlands that also has important significance for Yemeni society as a whole by serving as an expression of tribal, regional and also national identity.
+Moreover, the practice is a cultural tool that enables tribesmen to deal with unsafe and potentially conflict-bearing situations in a stabilizing manner.
+It is used as a ritual for integration and strengthening collective identity, as well as as a means of keeping peace and preventing conflicts.

 Projecting Power Westwards.
 China’s Maritime Strategy in the Arabian Sea and its Potential Ramifications for the Region